A. AIBA Technical Rules.

 b.
 Logged experience of officiating at least 12 contests in each season.

 23. Assessment will be conducted at the Army Individuals Championships.
-Candidate’s Amateur Boxing Registration book will be scrutinised to confirm minimum experience is valid.
+Candidate’s England Boxing Registration book will be scrutinised to confirm minimum experience is valid.
 Candidates will sit a controlled theory examination followed by a practical assessment.

 24. An overall assessment of the written and practical examinations will be evaluated and a summary given to each candidate by the Supervisor of the Championships and/or the Officials’ Secretary.
-Competent candidates will then be elected to the Major Panel.
+Competent candidates will then be selected to the Major Panel.

 26. Appointment to England Boxing Semi Final and Final rounds will be by England Boxing.